-Her jeans have changed.
-The legs were baggier seven years ago, when we met in Grand Central Station on a frigid New Year’s Eve.
-Those jeans were the lowest, so she could display her adorned belly.
-She protected her torso against Winter with a silk blouse under a mink jacket, which stopped a few inches above that belly.
+Her choice of jeans has changed over the years.
+When we first met in Grand Central Station on a frigid New Year’s Eve seven years ago, she wore baggy jeans that accentuated her adorned belly.
+She stayed warm with a silk blouse under a mink jacket, which ended just inches above her belly.

-I forgot about drinking until I met a woman on Craig’s List.
+I almost forgot about drinking, until I met a woman on Craig’s List.
 She asked for a drink as soon as she arrived to play cards.
 A drink?
 In my house?
 I excused myself and returned with an $18 pint of imported vodka.
-She drank most of it.
-I deleted her from my contacts after I put her in a cab.
+She consumed most of it.
+I deleted her from my contacts, after I put her in a cab.

-I met Linda, her frugal successor, in a grocery.
+Then I met Linda, her frugal successor, in a grocery store.
 I prepared for her visit with a $9 pint of domestic vodka and free trials of Hulu and Netflix.
-Linda finished the import and half of the domestic during three visits.
-I sniffed the vodka while I prepared her drinks.
-It was not appealing.
-We watched several movies together until her son convinced her to move to Colorado with him, so he could grow legal marijuana.
+Linda finished the imported vodka and half of the domestic, after three visits.
+While preparing her drinks, I sniffed the vodka, and it didn’t appeal to me.
+We watched several movies together until her son convinced her to move to Colorado with him, where they could legally grow marijuana.

-Kiddo visited me last week.
-I met her outside to see her new car.
-I was the final stop on her vacation.
+Last week, Kiddo dropped by for a visit.
+I greeted her outside to check out her new car.
+I was the final stop on her vacation route.
 She wore skinny jeans, no heels or bare midriff.

-Kiddo found Linda’s bottle.
-I pretended not to hear her open it, or smell it on her breath.
-I found an empty bottle in the freezer when she went to the bathroom.
-She did not see me cringe when she drove away.
+Kiddo found Linda’s bottle during her visit.
+I pretended not to hear her open it or smell it on her breath.
+Later, when she stepped into the bathroom, I discovered an empty bottle in the freezer.
+She didn’t see me cringe as she drove away.